 The Problem

 Manually tracking inventory is time-consuming and reactive.
-A merchant has to cross-reference spreadsheets, sales data, and supplier lead times to guess what needs reordering.
+A merchant must cross-reference spreadsheets, sales data, and supplier lead times to estimate reorder quantities.
 This often leads to costly stockouts of popular items or excess capital tied up in slow-moving products.

-The merchant can simply ask, “Which items are most likely to run out in the next few weeks?”.
+The merchant can ask, “Which items are most likely to run out in the next few weeks?”
 The MCP-based AI instantly analyzes recent sales velocity, popular items, and real-time stock levels.

-Then it comes out with a prioritized list of products to reorder, with data-driven reasoning.
+Then it produces a prioritized list of products to reorder, backed by data-driven reasoning.
 It completely transforms inventory management from a reactive chore into a proactive strategy.

 The Problem